 Increase Your Income

 When it comes down to it, you just might have to increase your income to pay your student loans on top of all of your other expenses each month.
 That may seem hard to pull off, especially if you’re in an entry-level job just after college.
-You can certainly ask for a raise or extra hours, but it that’s not possible (or you’re shot down in negotiations) there are other ways to earn extra money.
+You can certainly ask for a raise or extra hours, but if that’s not possible (or you’re shot down in negotiations) there are other ways to earn extra money.

-Ask coworkers if they need a babysitter or dog sitter.
+Ask co-workers if they need a babysitter or dog sitter.
 Find things to sell on eBay or Craigslist.
 Offer tutoring services in a subject you excelled in during school.
 Once you get creative, you’ll think of plenty of ways to make a few extra dollars so that your student loans don’t completely drain your wallet.